 - Training assignments from managers

-Managers can also use Viva Learning to assign training tasks to colleagues.
+Managers can use their existing LMS to assign training tasks to colleagues which would then appear in Viva Learning.
 If they decide an employee or the whole team needs additional learning on a specific topic, they can assign training modules and verify whether or not they have been completed.

 In our example of the marketing assistant, a manager might decide to set up one weekly training task to bolster her skill set.